GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/solutions.md

 > **GOAL**: Call an external system for data we can use in responses

-> **NOTE** The terraform scripts that set up this gHack have already deployed a Cloud Run Function.
+> **Note** The terraform scripts that set up this gHack have already deployed a Cloud Run Function.
 It is this function that we're using to simulate an external service.

 1. In the [Conversational Agents Console](https://dialogflow.cloud.google.com/v2/projects/) select **Tools** from the left-hand panel.
 Click on the **+ Create** button.
     1. Name the new tool: **Vacation Days Query** for answering questions about how many vacation days an employee has remaining.